 What is Push Amp+?

 Push Amp+ is an advanced version of MoEngage’s industry-first Push Amplification technology, built to increase push notification delivery rates by up to 40% across Android device manufacturers.
-Additionally, our customers have witnessed an uplift of push delivery rates by up to 75% on Xiaomi devices.
+Additionally, our customers have witnessed an uplift in push delivery rates by up to 75% on Xiaomi devices.

 Push Amp+ is a combination of 2 services:

-How Push Amp+ works?
+How does Push Amp+ work?